Student Visa Interview: Common Denial Reasons, Appeals Guide & FAQs

 • Program Specifics: Tell me about the specific program you’ll be enrolled in.
 What are some of the courses you’ll be taking?
 Show that you have researched the program curriculum and understand its relevance to your academic goals.

-Common Pitfalls Leading to Denial
+Common Pitfalls Leading To Denial

 Understanding the most frequent reasons for student visa denials can significantly improve your chances of success: